 How is it spread?

-- Legionella pneumophila bacteria can contaminate air conditioning cooling towers, whirlpool spas, shower heads and other bodies of water.
+- Legionella pneumophila - these bacteria can contaminate air conditioning cooling towers, whirlpool spas, shower heads and other bodies of water.

-- Legionella longbeachae can contaminate soil or potting mix.
+- Legionella longbeachae - these bacteria can contaminate soil or potting mix.

 Who is at risk?

-Legionnaires disease most often affects middle-aged and older people, particularly those who smoke or who have chronic lung disease.
-Also at increased risk are people whose immune systems are suppressed by medications or diseases such as cancer, kidney failure, diabetes or AIDS.
+Legionnaires' disease most often affects middle-aged and older people, particularly those who smoke or who have chronic lung disease.
+Also at increased risk are people whose immune systems are suppressed by medications or diseases such as cancer, kidney failure, diabetes or HIV.

 How is it prevented?

-- Legionella pneumophophila grow to high numbers in warm, stagnant water.
+Legionella pneumophophila bacteria can grow to high numbers in warm, stagnant water.
 Outbreaks are sometimes associated with contaminated cooling towers (that are part of air conditioning systems in large buildings).
 Regular inspections, disinfection and maintenance of cooling towers and plumbing systems limits the growth of the bacteria.

-- Legionella longbeachae is common in the soil and potting mix.
-Reduce exposure to potting mix dust by following the manufacturers' warning present on potting mix labels, including:
+Legionella longbeachae is common in the soil and potting mix.
+Reduce exposure to potting mix dust by following the manufacturers' warnings present on potting mix labels, including: